 BAWSI Girls is a free after-school fitness and confidence building program where female athletes inspire young girls to get active, believe in themselves and improve their beliefs, attitudes, and behaviors about physical activity.

-This program focuses on 2nd through 5th grade girls at schools where approximately 70% or more of students receive free reduced lunch.
+This program focuses on 2nd through 5th grade girls at schools where approximately 70% or more of students are socioeconomically disadvantaged.

 BAWSI Girls having fun